telerik/kendo-react-layout/README.md

 This repository contains the source code and documentation of the Kendo UI Layout components for React.

-The Layout package includes the TabStrip and PanelBar components.
+The Layout package includes the Tabstrip and PanelBar components.

 For more information on upcoming Layout package features and components, refer to the [Roadmap](https://github.com/telerik/kendo-react-layout/blob/master/docs/roadmap.md).

 ## Basic Usage

-### Kendo UI TabStrip Component
+### Kendo UI Tabstrip Component

-The TabStrip displays a collection of tabs with associated content.
+The Tabstrip displays a collection of tabs with associated content.
 It is composed of an unordered list of items, representing tabs, and a collection of elements, which contain the content for each tab.

 ```html-preview
     <div id="app"></div>